masonearles/3DLeafCT/README.md

 <br><a href="url"><img src="https://github.com/masonearles/3DLeafCT/blob/master/imgs_readme/CO2_Diffusion_Reaction.png" width = 650></a></br>

-3D models of leaves also provide great tools for educational and public outreach: http://3dleafatlas.org
+Building on this project, we are using these 3D leaf models as tools for educational and public outreach: http://3dleafatlas.org